Skip to main content

 Rosacea

-Rosacea is a common chronic inflammatory skin condition often characterized by persistent facial redness.
-How can you tell if you have rosacea?
-First, ask yourself these questions:
+Rosacea is a common chronic inflammatory skin condition that can cause skin redness on the nose, chin, cheeks, and forehead.¹ How can you tell if you have rosacea?
+Ask yourself these questions:

-• Does your skin flush easily (whether it’s from strong emotions, eating spicy foods, drinking alcohol, etc.)?
+• Does your skin flush easily (from strong emotions, spicy foods, alcoholic drinks, etc.)?

 • Does your skin easily get red after exercise or minimal sun exposure?